 Our church service is Saturday mornings at 11 am.
 We are generally done around 12:15.

-Before the church service, from 9:30-10:45, we have our Sabbath School classes (similar to Sunday School) for all ages.
+Before the church service, from 10-10:50, we have our Sabbath School classes (similar to Sunday School) for all ages.
 The children meet in classrooms divided by their age/grade – all children’s divisions through teen age are in the Children’s Wing.
-Young Adults meet in the Office Wing, and there are several adult classes scattered throughout the sanctuary and fellowship hall.
+The sanctuary has a live stream class going, and an adult class meets in the family room on the left side.
 When you arrive, the greeters can point you in the direction of the classes best for you and any children you bring along.

 We get it – no one wants to stand out in a crowd.
 While business casual is probably closest to what the majority of people wear to our services, we have people worship with us wearing jeans and flip flops and people who wear 3-piece suits.
 Basic rule of thumb – come in whatever you are comfortable wearing as it won’t matter to us!

 Our worship is traditional but family-friendly.
-We largely sing hymns but incorporate songs easy for the children to join in on, and have a children’s story during the main service.
 The sermon is kept to 20-30 minutes.

 During the 11:00 worship service, we encourage families to participate in worship together.
 While most families sit together in the main sanctuary, we know that little ones can get mighty restless.
 We have two places for families with littles – a nursery (this room is for nursing mothers or parents putting children to sleep, and includes rockers and a bathroom with a changing area) and a family room (this room has pews just like the main sanctuary but is divided from the main area by glass – parents can use this room to help restless children learn how to participate in worship without being disruptive.)